 Bifocal reading glasses bring you the best of both worlds.
 Bifocal readers have unmagnified lenses which also contain inserts with the magnification of your choice in the lower portion of the lenses.
 This allows you to see both near and far without taking your glasses off, making bifocals an ideal choice for multitaskers.
 Imagine this: You can read while watching television and keep your glasses on after perusing the dinner menu.

 Did you know?
-Fully magnified and bifocal readers are also available in tinted sunglass versions called sun readers, which are perfect for reading by the pool or skimming the baseball lineup.
+Fully magnified and bifocal readers are also available in tinted sunglass versions called reading sunglasses, which are perfect for reading by the pool or skimming the baseball lineup.

 Still Stumped When It Comes to Buying Readers?

 No need to fret.
 We have plenty of resources that can help you find your next (or first!) pair of reading glasses.

 - To find the frame style that fits your personality, shop our Readers.com Collections.